-- 1. Attend and actively participate in five (5) mandatory seminar meetings and four (4) career development modules.
+- Attend and actively participate in a series of seminar meetings and four career development workshops.
+(About 5 in the 1st year and 1 in the 2nd year.)
 The internship seminar meeting schedule will be distributed via email and posted on the Canvas site for Internship Seminar, into which you will be automatically enrolled as a MURP student.
-The seminar meetings will begin in Winter of Year 1, and continue through Fall of Year 2.
-The career modules are organized through PSU Career Services and will occur in Fall and Winter of Year 1.
 You must attend these sessions regardless of when you register for USP 559. - 2.
 Log 400 hours of internship activity and submit a reflective essay.
 You may fulfill these 400 hours at one or more internship positions.
 When you complete an internship, you must complete a brief form (linked from the Canvas page) that indicates where and when you worked, the number of hours, your supervisor's name and contact information, a brief description of the tasks completed during your internship.
 This form should also be signed by your internship supervisor.
 Whenever you complete a placement, you should also log that information under the "Internship" tab of your Degree Planning Form (section 3.2).
-After you

-- have completed your 400 hours, you will write a reflective essay about your internship experience. - 3.
+After you have completed your 400 hours, you will write a reflective essay about your internship experience. - 3.
 Register for USP 559: Internship Seminar (1 credit).
 You may register for USP 559 during any term but are recommended to do so within the final year of your coursework.
 You will receive an "I", or Incomplete, until all seminar meetings, internship hours and the required reflective essay are completed.
-For example, if you register for USP 559 in Spring 2020, you would have until the end of the Spring 2021 term to complete all requirements, including internship hours.
+For example, if you register for USP 559 in Spring 2024, you would have until the end of the Spring 2025 term to complete all requirements, including internship hours.
 If you fail to do so, you would need to re-register for USP 559.
 (See section 5.6 regarding Incomplete grades.)